sap-tutorials/Tutorials/tutorials/hana-dbx-extension/hana-dbx-extension.md

     ![DBX Settings](dbx-settings2.png)

 3. Visual Studio Code also has built-in functionality that allows you to split editors which can be very useful to customize your workspace.
 For example, if you are working on multiple tasks, or need to refer to a table while manipulating another one, this feature can allow you to work more efficiently.
-In a SQL Console, run the following code.
+In a SQL console, run the following code.

     ```SQL
     SELECT * FROM CUSTOMER;
     ```

-    Open another SQL Console, click the split editor icon, and then drag one of the SQL Console tabs into the new space to the right.
+    Open another SQL console, click the split editor icon, and then drag one of the SQL console tabs into the new space to the right.

     ![Split Editor](splitEditors.png)